 In 2013, Joseph Grenny and his colleagues at VitalSmarts released the book, Influencer: The New Science of Leading Change.
 With a strong focus on the people aspects of change, it introduces a 6-part model for helping to successfully execute changes in organizations.

-From there, the model poses the question, “OK, so if we want people to behave that way, what inputs are required?”
+From there, the change management model poses the question, “OK, so if we want people to behave that way, what inputs are required?”
 The simple answer is that people need both motivation and ability, and within each of these categories there are three elements or action sets that can be put in place as follows:

-- Creating Motivation
+• Creating Motivation for Change

-- Design Rewards and Demand Accountability – find creative ways to design rewards as people adopt new behaviors and learn, while at the same time keeping score and holding individuals accountable to their own progress.
+3. Design Rewards and Demand Accountability – find creative ways to design rewards as people adopt new behaviors and learn, while at the same time keeping score and holding individuals accountable to their own progress.

-- Creating Ability
+• Creating Ability to Change

-- Surpass your Limits – over invest in learning to ensure everyone has the knowledge and skills to operate in the new way.
+1. Surpass your Limits – over invest in learning to ensure everyone has the knowledge and skills to operate in the new way.

-- Find Strength in Numbers – create a support system for people to learn and grow.
+2. Find Strength in Numbers – create a support system for people to learn and grow.
 Make it OK to fail if failure is a step towards developing the new behavior.

-- Change the Environment – add resources, tools, and job aids that remind, direct and support people to operate in the new way.
+3. Change the Environment – add resources, tools, and job aids that remind, direct and support people to operate in the new way.

 In the spring of 2019 we chose to change our CRM and Digital Marketing platforms from Salesforce (and various other tools) to Hubspot.
-This was a major project involving data migration from several disparate systems into one, new ways of doing things (process design), user training and adoption tracking.
+This was a major project involving data migration from several disparate systems into one, new ways of doing things (process design), implementing user training plans and adoption tracking.

 Our goal was that following implementation, these would be the vital behaviors that would exist in the organization:

-- Every team member logging all communication with customers in Hubspot – calls, meetings, emails
+• Every team member logging all communication with customers in Hubspot – calls, meetings, emails

-- Every team member using Hubspot to schedule future activities:
+• Every team member using Hubspot to schedule future activities:

-- Who to invite to events
+• Who to invite to events

-- What next steps do we have (and when) with leads, prospects and opportunities (deals) in the sales pipeline to advance them
+• What next steps do we have (and when) with leads, prospects and opportunities (deals) in the sales pipeline to advance them

-- Managers using reporting from Hubspot to assess performance and to hold people accountable
+• Managers using reporting from Hubspot to assess performance and to hold people accountable

 Armed with this prework, we were then able to create a change project with the following elements using the Influencer Model: